Setting the 2021 Audit Committee Agenda

 No discussion of changing risk profiles is complete without reference to the circumstances calling attention to the importance of social equity and equal justice.
 These circumstances — and what has been, in most cases, a vocal and supportive response by businesses to do more to level the playing field — set a context for the audit committee’s role in evaluating the diversity of its composition, the treatment of company management and staff, and company engagement with partners and stakeholders consistent with the board’s overall focus on the CEO’s commitment to social responsibility — including diversity, equity and inclusion issues.

-The disruption in the marketplace makes it difficult for management teams to sustain the organisation’s core values and culture.
+The disruption in the marketplace makes it difficult for management teams to sustain the organization’s core values and culture.
 This disruption can spill over to the internal control environment.
 Audit committees should be cognizant of emerging business risks and changes in the nature and severity of critical enterprise risks in discharging their responsibilities.
 The company’s risk assessments, as well as assessments from other sources, enable the committee to put into proper context the representations and assertions received from management, newly reportable critical audit matters, and audit scope changes raised by the external auditor and internal control concerns, errors and irregularities and other findings presented by internal audit.

 Understanding how management’s view of risk aligns with or differs from others’ perspectives across the industry facilitates the committee’s assessment of the adequacy of the company’s risk factor disclosures in public filings.
 Understanding the company’s risks also informs the committee’s consideration of risks from a financial statement accounting and disclosure perspective (e.g., cybersecurity and privacy and identity incidents, litigation developments, changes in the market, valuation and impairment issues, and other key risks).